top of page

 This lesson combines theoretical knowledge about tools and equipment with practical demonstrations on proper cleaning, arrangement, and preparation of service stations.
 You will also learn the correct hygiene and safety measures required in food service.

-Before we begin the lesson, try the activity “Spot the Service Tools!” by finding all the words in the word search.
+Before we begin the lesson, complete the activity “Tool Hunt – Spot the Service Tools” by finding all the hidden words in the word search.
+This activity will help activate your prior knowledge related to the topic.

 Great job on the pretest!
 Before we dive into the full lesson, let’s go over some key technical terms you’ll need to know.
 These definitions will help you understand the tools, equipment, and procedures used in food and beverage service.